Frozen Flashes

 Die gefrorenen Blitze (Frozen Lightning; English-language title: Frozen Flashes; French-language title: Et l'Angleterre sera détruite, England Shall Be Destroyed) is a two-part 1967 East-German film.
 The plot revolves around the history of the resistance movement in Peenemünde during the Second World War and its attempt to sabotage the V-2 program.

 Plot

 Part 1: Target Peenemünde

-on 5 November 1939, the British consulate in Norway receives the Oslo Report, but the Military Intelligence doubts its veracity.
-The German research in Peenemünde goes undisturbed from the British.
-In spite of this, various resistance groups gather information about the site and attempt to hinder the missiles' development, taking great risks.
+on 5 November 1939, the British consulate in Norway receives the Oslo Report, but Military Intelligence doubts its veracity.
+The German research in Peenemünde goes undisturbed by the British.
+In spite of this, various resistance groups gather information about the site and attempt to hinder the development of the missiles, taking great risks.

 Part 2: Password Paperclip

 After an Allied bombing wreaks great damage in Peenemünde, the local resistance manages to smuggle V-2 parts to Britain, where they would be analyzed by the Allies' technical intelligence.
 The Allies decide that the genius of the rockets' creator must be exploited by them.
 As the end of the war looms near, Peenemünde is abandoned.
 In Los Alamos, a new, deadlier weapon is being developed.